kubevela/kubevela.github.io/docs/end-user/traits/references.md

 Add annotations on your workload. if it generates pod, add same annotations for generated pods.

+> For now this trait is hidden from the VelaUX.
+Available when using CLI

 ### Apply To Component Types

 All Component Types